flaki/tchspk.rs/README.md

   has a `PREVIEW` channel set up with valid credentials tomorrow's content will be shared one day early which allows for catching & fixing bugs before they happen.
+* `PORTAL` contains configuration specific to the portal module
+  * `SERVER_PORT` & `SERVER_HOST` are the internal interfaces the portal will
+    be bound to once started.
+  * `SHORT_LINK_HOST` is the host that is used by various services when they are generating a shortened link.

 ## _TinSpeaker_ experiment